 Financial assistance programs in Indiana.

-Find where to get financial help, free items or government assistance from grant money in Indiana.
-Get money to pay an electric bill or household expenses, including rent or food costs from the government or a non-profit.
-Or find free stuff for low-income families, legal services for low-income families.
-Financial assistance is available near you in all cities and counties in Indiana.
+Find where to get financial help, free items as well as grant money to help with bills in Indiana.
+Get money to pay an electric bill or household expenses, including rent or food costs from the government or a local non-profit.
+Or find free stuff for low-income families that is given away by local organizations.
+Read more on programs that offer financial assistance, including near you, in all cities and counties in Indiana as listed below.

-Struggling households can be given emergency help for their bills, including utility, or housing costs as well as other free items.
-This may be clothes, free dental care or free access to high-speed internet.
+Struggling households can be given both emergency and even some long term help for their bills, including utility, or housing costs as well as transportation.
+This may be clothes, or free access to high-speed internet.
 There is also grant money in IN to pay for auto repairs or people can be given a free car in Indiana.
-Programs will help provide low-income housing and car payment or debt help, among other resources.
+The point being a wide range of local programs help struggling people.

 Find financial help for housing or bills, free food or stuff in IN and other resources

-Emergency Financial Assistance and Referrals in Indiana - Call or stop by your local Salvation Army.
-This non-profit charity organization can refer individuals to government aid, provide emergency rental assistance, food, money for utilities, medications, and more.
-Other immediate financial help or free vouchers may be offered.
-Continue with Indiana Salvation Army financial assistance.
+Salvation Army offers emergency financial assistance and other services are offered statewide.
+Call or stop by your local Salvation Army.
+This non-profit charity organization can provide emergency rental assistance, food, money for utilities, vouchers, and more.
+Other free vouchers may be offered for basic needs and continue with Indiana Salvation Army financial assistance.

-Indiana Township Trustees - State Law for “Poor Relief” - Legislation has been in effect in Indiana since 1894 that requires that Indiana's 1,000+ towns, local governments, cities and townships provide support to struggling, low income citizens.
-This government relief can include many things, such as rent help, housing, food, utility bill assistance, grant money and medical assistance.
-Free gas cards can be given to low-income people or the unemployed.
+Indiana Township Assistance is part of program known as Trustees - State Law for “Poor Relief”.
+Legislation has been in effect in that requires that Indiana's 1,000+ local governments, cities and townships provide support to struggling, low income citizens.
+This government relief can include many things, such as rent payment help, shelters, food, utility bill assistance, and medical assistance.
 Contact your local town government and ask them about the law.

-Government Telephone Assistance in Indiana - Low income families and those on public aid can receive a discount on their monthly cell phone or land line bills.
-Or get a free cell phone in IN.
-Lifeline and other government programs can also assist with establishing a new service for income qualified households.
+Government help with phone bills or free smartphones address communication needs.
+Low income families and those on government benefits can receive a discount on their monthly cell phone or even a free device, including tablets.
+Lifeline and other government programs, in partnership with cell phone companies, offer these programs across the state.
 Continue with Lifeline Indiana Lifeline.

-Social Services and Cash Assistance - Family services in Indiana can help those who are faced with an emergency.
-Get access to free health care, government assistance funds for energy bills, medications, and other financial assistance.
-Read more Indiana public assistance.
+Social services from DFR help very low-income residents.
+Family services in Indiana can help those who are faced with an emergency or families in Indiana that live in poverty.
+Get access to free health care such as Medicaid.
+There are also government assistance funds for energy bills, day care costs, food stamps and other forms of temporary cash assistance.
+Read more about Indiana government benefits and public assistance.

-Indiana Disability Benefits and Assistance Programs - The state offers several resources and services that were created to help disabled residents and their families.
-Get information on programs. there is low-income assistance with applying for SSDI, details on food, income based housing and medical care and other financial assistance.
+Indiana disability benefits are offered from the government and non-profits.
+The state offers several resources to help disabled residents, their caregivers and their families.
+There is assistance with applying for SSDI, details on food benefits, income based housing and medical care as well as other financial assistance for people with a disability.
 Learn more on Indiana disability benefit programs.

-Government Grants and Employment Programs - If you need help finding a job or a new skill, or if you need short term assistance for basic needs, your community action agency is a resource.
-Programs include job training, food, transportation to an interview, emergency cash grants and more.
+Community action in IN provides grants and long term support.
+If you need help finding a job or a new skill, or if you need short term assistance in paying for basic needs, your local community action agency is a resource.
+Programs from an agency include job training, transportation to an interview, emergency grant money to help pay bills and more.
+This is combined with budgeting, investment tips and more.
 Read more Indiana community action agencies.

-Free Food in Indiana - State residents can contact a food bank or pantry for groceries, free personal stuff, and other forms of non-monetary assistance.
-There are also drive-thru food pantries and centers open today in IN.
+Free food in Indiana is available in local communities.
+State residents can contact a food bank or pantry for groceries, free personal stuff, and other forms of non-monetary assistance.
+There are also drive-thru food pantries and soup kitchens that give out immediate groceries.
 Click here to find locations of free food pantries in Indiana.

-Free Legal Aid - Read about programs that offer free legal assistance, lawyers and representation to needy individuals as well as the poor in Indiana.
+Free legal aid helps people get access to a lawyer.
+Read about programs that offer free legal assistance, lawyers and representation to seniors as well as people living in poverty in Indiana.
 Non-profit law firms can help people deal with civic legal cases.
 Learn more on Indiana free legal aid.

-Consolidate Debts, Advice for Personal Loans, and Budgeting - Find a listing of credit counselors and organization to call for help consolidating bills or paying a car loan.
-The locations that are located throughout IN listed will be non-profits and can offer help for paying bills, debts, and other loans.
+Non-profit credit and debt counselors provide budgeting info, help consolidating debt and more.
+Find a listing of credit counselors to call for help consolidating bills, improved FICO scores or even paying a car loan.
+The locations that are located throughout IN listed will be non-profits with many low-income residents able to get free counseling.
 More Indiana free credit counseling services.

 Job search, career counseling and other employment resources are offered from WorkOne centers.
 Participate with a specialist on finding a new job, increasing your education level or gaining new skills from training.
 Click here free job training Indiana.